Tapac/exposed-wiki/DAO.md

 ## Overview

-The DAO (Data Access Object) API of Exposed, is similar to ORM frameworks like Hibernate with specific Kotlin API.
+The DAO (Data Access Object) API of Exposed, is similar to ORM frameworks like Hibernate with a Kotlin-specific API.
-A DB table is represented by an `object` inherited from `org.jetbrains.exposed.sql.Table` like that:
+A DB table is represented by an `object` inherited from `org.jetbrains.exposed.sql.Table` like this:
 ```kotlin
 object StarWarsFilms : Table() {
   val id: Column<Int> = integer("id").autoIncrement().primaryKey()